How to Know the Size of a Tire?

 Inspecting the Current Tires

 Another way to find your tire size is to examine the sidewall of your current tires.
+The tire size is usually imprinted on the sidewall in a standardized format.

+Look for a combination of letters and numbers that indicate the tire size.
 For more details on how to read the numbers and letters on your tire, refer to our article on what does tire size mean.

 Consulting the Owner’s Manual